bday-boy/jisho-grabber-firefox/README.md

     meanings listed on Jisho, so unless you want to shove all of those on one card, it makes more sense for duplicates to be allowed.
   - The definition selector part of the program will be able to be turned off.
+  - Enable filtering of the Japanese expressions by reading.
+For example, typing "なか" will have "中" as a result (would be way too hard/annoying to have ALL readings for all kanji work, so I would just use the ones that are specific to the word in storage)
 - Primarily visual features:
   - A new dropdown/popup will be available to help the user select Anki deck, model, and fields.